 This one was surprisingly difficult to find.
-On the map it looked as if it was impossible to miss, so I didn't take care with my planning, and didn't have a map with me.
-I had my phone and there was an internet connection, so I checked maps online and eventually found it.
-You can't really see it until you're standing in it, and even then you'd only know it was a broch if you were looking for it.
-You can park by the start of the loch and walk from there.
+On the map it looked as if it was impossible to miss, so I didn't take care with my planning and didn't have a map with me.
+Of course, I couldn't find it.
+Thankfully I had my phone with me and there was an internet connection, so I checked maps online and eventually found the broch.
+The problem is you can't see the site until you're standing in it, and even then you'd only know it was a broch if you knew it was there and you were looking for it.
+Access is the same as for Watenan North - park by the south shores of Loch Watenan and walk from there.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown Copyright.
 All rights reserved.

 Watenan South 02